 The Award longlist, shortlist, and winner will be determined by the judges as having provided the most compelling contribution to the understanding of Australian political events and debates.
 The winning author or authors will receive $15,000 in prize money and each shortlisted author will receive $1,000.

-Register for the 2025 Australian Political Book of the Year Shortlist Event
+2025 Australian Political Book of the Year Award winner announced!

 2025 Australian Political Book of the Year Award Shortlist